RonanAndal/RonanAndal.github.io/projects/RCWarriors.md

 ## Contributions

-I made this website with the help of my colleagues and a list of the things I helped out with in this project was the functionality of the navbar, the register page's design, finding the background image, I also started off the exercises collection which my friend took over and changed stuff up for it.
-I also designed the initial landing page after you login and found all those pictures as well as the buttons on the screen, and I was specifically in charge of updating our homepage with updated screenshots, making the Overview, Deployment, Community Feedback etc.
+I collaborated with my colleagues to develop this website, contributing to various aspects of the project.
+Among my contributions were enhancing the functionality of the navbar, making the register page, and sourcing the background image.
+Additionally, I initiated the exercises collection, which was later refined by a friend.
+I crafted the initial landing page post-login, curated relevant images, and designed on-screen buttons.
+Moreover, I took responsibility for updating the homepage making sure it met the requirements with M1, M2, and M3.

 *more screenshots of pages*